 Inflammatory Bowel Disease (IBD) Topic Guide

 Inflammatory Bowel Disease (IBD): Inflammatory bowel disease (IBD) is a group of diseases and conditions in which the intestines and other digestive structures become inflamed.
 Two of these diseases are Crohn's disease and ulcerative colitis.
 The cause of IBD is not known; however, they may be a result of an immune reaction of the body against its own intestinal tissue.
-Symptoms of IBD vary from person to person, and also vary by disease.
-Common symptoms of IBD include bloody diarrhea, fever, anemia, weight loss, loss of appetite, and abdominal pain.
-Treatment for IBD include medication, dietary changes, and surgery.
+Symptoms of IBD vary from person to person, and also vary by disease, but may include bloody diarrhea, fever, anemia, weight loss, loss of appetite, and abdominal pain.
+Treatment for IBD include diet, lifestyle changes, medication, and surgery.

 Must Read Articles: